israelmarti/BiSpeD/README.md

 <h1 align="center"> BiSpeD </h1>

 The Binary Spectral Disentangling (**BiSpeD**) is a PYTHON code for astronomy applications.
-The code can find and extract the spectral behaviours of secondary companion from a binary system observation.
+The code can find and extract the spectral features of secondary companion from a binary system observation.

  ## Introduction